-Like you can cut your them short, but not too short if it makes sense.
+Like you can cut them short, but not too short if it makes sense.
 It is essential to leave enough of “the white” part of the nail.
-It ensures that there aren’t any soft tissues (light pink), like an alarm system, that might hit and trigger an ingrown toenail or other problems.
+It ensures that there aren’t any soft tissues (light pink) that might trigger an ingrown toenail or other problems.

 To provide medical advice, orthopaedic surgeons are better than foot and ankle surgeons (podiatrists)?
 I’d say it depend on who’s answering?
 Lol.

 Podiatrists are like foot fetish guys.
 They spend their entity studying anything related to the foot, ankle, and lower leg.
 Their full residency training is also on those subjects.

 Therefore they can offer more treatment methods than orthopaedic surgeons, who primarily are surgeons to start with.
 So orthopaedic surgeons’ approach will focus more on surgeries, while some podiatrists don’t do surgery or are not trained to do so.